 I’d like to expand their book collection and add some bigger books with a better story line.
 I am hoping that sometime within the next few months I can get my oldest daughter interested in read aloud chapter books.
 We’ll see………..

 My oldest daughter is growing out of her pants like crazy.
 She’s very thin so it’s hard to find pants that fit her right.
 I am lucky in the sense that my girls wear the same size shirts and the same size shoes.
 But pants?
 That’s a different story.

 The youngest has plenty of pants.
 She could seriously wear a different outfit every day of the month.
 My oldest daughter’s pants now look like highwaters.
 I figure if I start looking now I can find some pants to fit her at a good price.
 I have no problem buying used either.
 As long as I can find something nice we’ll both be satisfied.

 I have two budding artists on my hands.
 My girls won’t play with a toy for more than five minutes yet they’ll color and draw for hours.

 Needless to say keeping them entertained is high up on my priority lists.
 I’ve been thinking of purchasing them each a backpack.
 (There are tons of them on clearance for under $5 at K-Mart and I saw some great deals at TJ Max) Then I would fill the backpack with markers, stickers, crayons, coloring books, and dare I say – paint.
 They’ll feel totally cool having backpacks like all the big kids do.

 I am going to get them one really fun, not-so-practical gift.

 They both love dressing up like princesses so I bought them each a cardboard trunk for like $10 at TJ Max and I’ve been picking up the clearance princess Halloween costumes to fill them up.
+I also picked up a train set like this one.
 They’ll absolutely love this gift.

 What are your ideas for practical Christmas gifts for kids?